Jetison333/rotg/wagon.md

 Put an egg in here to hatch it into a friend of species of your choice, keeping adjectives & details that apply to the egg.
 Every "edible" thing you feed them they produce a marble.
 You may put the nest on your head.
 Upon obtaining, your name is prefixed to the item, a copy of the item without your name is added to the wagon, and this sentance is removed from the description.

-Hat Stand — You may now buy and sell hats, with funds going to the treasury.
+Hat Stand (2 marbles) — You may now buy and sell hats, with funds going to the treasury.
 Yay!
 Capitalism!

-Rebound — Whever a marble is rolled to you, you may choose to create a new marble which is shot at the sender.
+Rebound (2 marbles) — Whever a marble is rolled to you, you may choose to create a new marble which is shot at the sender.

 *All proceeds from the sale of these items go to umnikos:*